 In July 2012, we entered into exchange agreements with certain holders of warrants to purchase shares of our common stock, including Thomas A. Moore, our Chief Executive Officer.
-As of December 6, 2012, there were warrants to purchase approximately 35,000,000 shares of our common stock outstanding.
+After giving effect to these exchanges and the August 16, 2012 amendment to our amended and restated certificate of incorporation, there were warrants to purchase 89,178,770 shares of our common stock outstanding.